-A few of these guys are wolf hybrids, which is as a direct result of scientific experiments.
+A few of these guys are wolf hybrids, which directly result from scientific experiments.
 But some rely on the re-activated wolfy lookalike gene that we mentioned above.
-Everything you need to know about them is explained in their section, including whether they are just wolf-like, or a wolf hybrid.
+Everything you need to know about them is explained in their section, including whether they are just wolf-like or a wolf hybrid.

 He originates from the cold lands of Siberia, where his purpose was to pull heavy sleds across vast icy expanses.
 Carrying both people and goods, this guy has stamina and strength.
 He has lots of energy, and if you welcome one of these guys into your life, you need to be an active family who can keep up with him.

-Recently, breeders have mixed the Siberian Husky with a wolf to create what is known as the real Wolf Hybrid.
+Recently, breeders have mixed the Siberian Husky with a wolf to create what is known as the real Wolf hybrid.
 Although this sounds intriguing, he is more like a wild animal than a domesticated dog.
-Because he has a high wolf content he is not suited to the majority of families.
-But still check him out because he is a beautiful creature, which we discuss a little later.
+Because he has a high wolf content, he is not suited to the majority of families.
+Despite that, he is a beautiful creature, which we discuss a little later.

 The Alaskan Malamute is the Husky’s BIG brother, so big that he can be twice as heavy as the Husky.
 His larger body is covered in extra fluffy fur, so if you aren’t a fan of lots of dog hair, you might not want to invite this gorgeous boy into your home.

-He is super cuddly and affectionate, so if you’ve ever fancied cuddling a wolf, this is probably your closest (and safest!) chance.
-He is like the Husky, but much calmer in the home, and much more like a gentle giant.
+He is super cuddly and affectionate, so if you’ve ever fancied cuddling a wolf, this is probably your closest (and safest) chance.
+He is like the Husky but much calmer in the home, like a gentle giant.

-This guy is from Alaska, and he was used by the Alaskan tribes to pull heavy carts between tribes.
+The Malamute originates from Alaska, and he was used by the Alaskan tribes to pull heavy carts between tribes.
 This freight boy has a lot of power and energy too, and he needs a strong leader.
-You need to teach him how to walk nicely on the leash if you are thinking about getting him.
+You need to teach him how to walk nicely on the leash if you are thinking about getting one of these guys.

 The Czechoslovakian Wolfdog looks a lot like a wolf.
 Also known as the Czechoslovakian Vlack, he is a relatively new breed created in the 1950s by the Czech military.
 He was designed to be a blood-thirsty and vicious patrol dog in the Cold War.
 The result was much different, and although he is vigilant and suspicious of strangers, he is more cuddly and loving, similar to his domesticated parent.

 He is a German Shepherd that’s mixed with a Carpathian wolf, and to be precise, he is around 6% wolf and 94% German Shepherd.
-This breed is not officially recognized by the American Kennel Club just yet, but he is proving to be a popular companion for very active families.
+This breed is not officially recognized by the American Kennel Club just yet but is proving to be a popular companion for very active families.